We're an affiliate

 The most common ear infection for dogs to check out is the buildup of wax, and other ear discharge.
 Other common signs that may denote an ear infection on your pit are:

-If your Pit is showing any of the signs of ear diseases, it is important to visit the vet immediately for further examination and diagnosis.
+If your Pit is showing any of the signs of ear disease, it is important to visit the vet immediately for further examination and diagnosis.

 Ear problems in dogs are often treated by thoroughly cleaning the affected ear and administering a medicated ear cleanser.